 The following day, Lange held a press conference at their headquarters, about 30 minutes from Dresden, in the small mountain town known for German watchmaking, Glashütte.
 In the manufacture showroom, Anthony De Haas, Director of Product Development, gave a technical demonstration of the watch movement (video here).
 He and Walter Lange, then unveiled the newest complicated timepiece in the collection, the Richard Lange Tourbillon "Pour le Mérite" (seen here).
 This was then followed by a chance to view the actual watch up-close.

 Later in the day, we had a chance to do a tour of the manufactory.
 We were able to visit the testing and quality control department, a number of finishing departments (they have 50+ watchmakers dedicated just to finishing), the CNC department and the final assembly department.
-The tour was only two hours, but you could still get a feel for the focus of the brand, which is all about handmade quality and exquisite finishing.

 The A. Lange & Söhne manufactory and headquarters is situated in the small mountain town of Glashütte, Germany.
 "On 7 December 1845, Ferdinand A. Lange established the first production facility for pocket watches in Glashütte and began to train 15 young people from the impoverished region with the aim of turning them into accomplished watchmakers."
 Currently, Glashütte includes 10 watch factories, 3 of which are considered true "manufactures" (A. Lange & Söhne, Glashütte Original, Nomos Glashütte).
 Glashütte was bombed by the Allied forces during the end of WWII, along with Dresden.
 And like in Dresden, the buildings in Glashütte, including the watch factories, were all destroyed.
 After this, A. Lange & Söhne was closed, until 1990, after the German reunification, when Günter Blümlein and Walter Lange worked together to resurrect the famous Lange watch brand.
 December 6th, 2010 - 20 years later and 165 years after A. Lange & Sohne was originally founded (1845), Lange and the town of Glashütte is thriving again.
 And now, the timepieces coming out of A. Lange & Sohne's Glashütte manufactory, are considered by watch collectors and experts to be among the finest in the world.
 Just take one look at the finishing of their movements, and I think you'll agree.